Program Website: History – Hiram College

 Core: Social/Cultural Analysis Meth; Experiencing the World

-WORKERS UNIONS BOSSES & CAPITALISTS:CA,UD ~ History of labor in the United States.
-The economic and technological transformations that carried the United States into the industrial age brought significant changes in the patterns of everyday life.
+HISTORY OF LABOR IN THE UNITED STATES:CA,UD ~ The economic and technological transformations that carried the United States into the industrial age brought significant changes in the patterns of everyday life.
 This course examines the effects of such changes from the perspective of working people in the 19th and 20th century United States.
-Topics include the development of the market economy and industrial modes of production, class formation, working-class political organization, immigration, slavery and emancipation, the sexual division of labor, the rise of corporate capitalism, consumption and the commercialization of leisure, the welfare state, the global economy, and the nature of work in "postindustrial" society.
+Topics include the process of industrialization, workers' efforts to unionize and influence politics, immigration, and the lives of industrial workers in northeast Ohio.
 Also listed as ECON 23000.

 Core: Social/Cultural Analysis Meth; Understanding Diversity Home